Startup Software Development

 Fixed cost, defined delivery

 We quote a fixed cost based on defined scope.
-The cost doesn't change unless the scope changes, and if you want to change scope mid-project, we tell you the cost impact before proceeding.
+The cost doesn't change unless the scope changes, and any mid-project change comes with its cost impact stated up front.
 No hourly billing, no surprises at invoice time.
+The standard seed-stage stack is battle-tested, well-documented, and hireable, so your future engineering team will already know it.

 Working software at every milestone